siyelo/blog/source/_posts/2012-11-08-the-siyelo-book-club.markdown

 date: 2012-11-08 16:08
 comments: true
 categories:
-author: Nicole Dirks
+author: Siyelo
----
+image: /images/artwork/bookshelf.jpg
+avatar: /images/avatars/siyelo.jpg

-We believe that reading books on a variety of topics is one of the easiest ways to sharpen the (professional and personal) saw.
+headline: We believe that reading books on a variety of topics is one of the easiest ways to sharpen the (professional and personal) saw.
 For this reason, we've decided to start a book club amongst the team.
 Every reads the same book and when we reach the deadline, we organize a Google+ Hangout to discuss our thoughts on it.
+---

 If you are interested in joining the Hangout, let us know (through the comments or on Twitter).
 The next one will be on 12 Nov at 13:30 (GMT+2).
 We'll be chatting about [The Pragmatic Programmer](http://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X/).